MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ## Windows Server 2022

-Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 only while Windows Server 2022 is in Mainstream Support.
+Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 while Windows Server 2022 is in Mainstream Support.
 Mainstream Support for Windows Server 2022 ends in October 2026.

 For end of support dates for Windows Server 2022, see the [Windows Server 2022 lifecycle](/lifecycle/products/windows-server-2022) page.